Liouville property for groups and conformal dimension: Examples

 Groups generated by automata of polynomial activity growth were introduced by S.~Sidki in~\cite{sid:cycl} (in greater generality than we described here).
 In particular, he showed that such groups can not have free subgroups.

 A special sub-class of such groups are groups generated by \emph{bounded automata}, i.e., consisting of elements $g$ such that $\alpha_g(n)$ is bounded.
-It includes iterated monodromy groups of all post-critically finite polynomials (see~\cite{bartnek:mand,nek:polynom}).
+It includes iterated monodromy groups of all sub-hyperbolic polynomials (see~\cite{bartnek:mand,nek:polynom}).

 L.~Bartholdi and B.~Vir\'ag proved amenability of $\img{z^2-1}$ in~\cite{barthvirag} using random walks.
 Their methods were extended in~\cite{bkn:amenability} to prove that all groups generated by bounded automata are amenable.
 Later, this result was extended to groups for which $\alpha_g(n)$ is bounded by polynomials of degree 1 (in~\cite{amirangelvirag:linear}) and 2 (in~\cite{amirangelvirag:quadratic}).